 Partnership Work Visas (for Partners of Student Visa holders)

 Such Work Visas will be granted for the same period as the student visa held by the supporting partner.
-Such an open work visa would allow you to work in any occupation for any employer.
+Such an open work visa would allow you to work in any occupation for any employer in New Zealand.

 To be eligible for the grant of such a Work Visa, you must be living together in a genuine, stable, and credible relationship as a couple, and be able to provide substantial evidence in support of your partnership.